D.C. fire department goes into storm drain to get dog, spokesman says

 The barking apparently disclosed the dog’s whereabouts.
 But Brady did not come out.

-After the fire department was finally called, Owen was selected to get the dog, as “the thinnest guy in the rescue squad,” Maggiolo said.
+After the fire department was finally called, Owen was selected to get the dog as “the thinnest guy in the rescue squad,” Maggiolo said.

 The site was dark and muddy.
 Lights were rigged.
 Finally, outfitted in protective equipment, including a dry suit, into the pipe the firefighter went.
 He wore a tether.
 The air in the pipe had been monitored for adequacy.